lostella/libLBFGS/README.md

 [![Build Status](https://travis-ci.org/lostella/libLBFGS.svg)](https://travis-ci.org/lostella/libLBFGS)

-`libLBFGS` is a small piece of C code implementing all that it's needed to compute limited-memory BFGS (also known as L-BFGS) directions when minimizing smooth functions.
+`libLBFGS` is a small piece of C code implementing all that is needed to compute limited-memory BFGS (also known as L-BFGS) directions when minimizing smooth functions.

 It implements the functions to allocate a FIFO buffer for some vectors to be stored,